 Rooting For Brazil

-Ever since my days at Starehe Institute, I have always been fascinated by FIFA World Cups which, as most people know, are staged after every four years in different countries of the world.
+Ever since my days at Starehe Institute in 2006, I have always been fascinated by FIFA World Cups which, as most people know, are staged after every four years in different countries of the world.
 I recall fondly of myself single-handedly creating a software program on that year's World Cup using the computer-programming skills I was acquiring at the institute.

 My favourite team that year was Brazil which I fervently believed would lift the cup because of its then talented and experienced attacking combo of Ronaldo and Ronaldinho.